9. Paraxial power of the thick pseudophakic eye

-The paraxial power of the anterior interface is then equated to the total power of the cornea (Dc), and the power of the posterior interface is equated to the total power of the IOL (Di).
-The use of Gullstrand’s formula calculates the total power of the compound pseudophakic eye and depends on the respective powers and distance between the cornea and the IOL.
+We can make an analogy with a thick dioptre; the paraxial power of the anterior interface is then equated to the total power of the cornea (Dc).
+The power of the posterior interface is equated to the total power of the IOL (Di).
+Gullstrand’s formula calculates the total power of the compound pseudophakic eye and depends on the respective powers and distance between the cornea and the IOL.

-We can apply the paraxial formulas that calculate the power of the pseudophakic eye assimilated to the sum of the corneal and IOL using Gullstrand’s formula and determine the position of its principal planes.
+We can apply the paraxial formulas that calculate the power of the pseudophakic eye assimilated to the association of the corneal and IOL using Gullstrand’s formula and determine the position of its own principal planes.